linkedobjects/linkedobjects/README.md

 It allows you to update nested objects independently of each other and reference them within multiple different objects since they are by reference

-# What is the Syntax?
+# Linked Object Notation (LION)

-Linked Objects is a very simple subset of [JSON-LD](https://json-ld.org/) in order to get started quickly.
-It is compatible and offers a full upgrade path.
+The Linked Objects Notation (LION) is a simple subset of [JSON-LD](https://json-ld.org/).
+It is aimed at getting started quickly with a familair notation.
+It is compatible with JSON-LD and offers a full upgrade path.

 # A Simple Example